rvaser/log/README.md

 # Logger

-Logger is a c++ header-only library for program logging.
+Logger is a c++ library for program logging.

 ## Dependencies